LBCrion/sfwbar/doc/sfwbar.rst

       a number of columns in the task list

 css
       css code applicable to the switcher grid.
+This property can only be set to a static string, not an expression.
       You can specify more detailed css code in the main CSS file.
 Using style name #switcher for the task switcher window and the main grid and names
       #switcher_normal and #switcher_active for inactive and active window